Živa Kraus

 Živa Kraus (born 4 October 1945 in Zagreb, Croatia, Yugoslavia) is a Croatian painter.

 Early life

 Kraus was born in Zagreb to a Jewish family, father Ivo Kraus and mother Herma (née Delpin).
 Her twin brother is Ognjen Kraus, president of the Jewish community in Zagreb.

 Education and later years

 She studied painting at the Academy of Fine Arts Zagreb, where she organized her first solo exhibition.
-In the 1970 Kraus was the assistant to Peggy Guggenheim.
-Kraus is the owner of the Ikona gallery in Venice, Italy, where she came in 1971.
-She currently resides in Venice.
+In 1970, Kraus was an assistant to Peggy Guggenheim.
+Kraus is the owner of the Ikona gallery in Venice, Italy, where she came in 1971 and in which city she currently resides.